PrincetonUniversity/software_testing/02_unittest/README.md

         self.assertAlmostEqual(c2.compute_area(), math.pi * 5**2)
 ```

+## setUp() and tearDown()

-The above set of tests is reasonable but we can do better by recognizing that both tests create the same Circle objects.
-If the initialization method changes (maybe by adding a third required parameter) then changes must be made to both tests.
-The Python unittest module provides  `setUp()` and `tearDown()` for dealing with this.
+The above set of tests is reasonable but we can do better by recognizing that the setup for all the tests are the same.
+They all create the same Circle objects.
+The Python unittest module provides methods  `setUp()` and `tearDown()` to implement common setup and tear down of a test environment.
+These methods run before and after each test.

 ```python
 import unittest